-The Vanguard Short-Term Government Bond ETF (VGSH) invests in investment-grade U.S. government bonds with average maturities between one and three years.
+The Vanguard Short-Term Treasury ETF invests in investment-grade U.S. government bonds with average maturities between one and three years.
 The risk, on a scale of one to five, is one — meaning this Vanguard ETF is for conservative investors looking for stable share prices.

 Allocation: 10% of Portfolio

 On this final piece of the puzzle, I’m going defensive.
-The mutual fund version of the S&P 500 has less than 10% invested in consumer staples’ stocks.
-I mean to remedy that by putting the final 10% in the Vanguard Consumer Staples ETF (VDC), a collection of 109 household names including Procter & Gamble (NYSE:PG) and Coca-Cola (NYSE:KO).
+The mutual fund version of the S&P 500 has less than 10% invested in consumer staples.
+I mean to remedy that by putting the final 10% in the Vanguard Consumer Staples ETF, a collection of 92 household names including Procter & Gamble (NYSE:PG) and Coca-Cola (NYSE:KO).

 Since its inception in 2004, VDC has had but one year of negative annual total returns, and that was in 2008 when it experienced a 17% decline — 20 percentage points better than the S&P 500.
-When the you-know-what hits the fan, you’ll be glad you own this particular low-cost ETF (with a 0.10% expense ratio) from Vanguard Funds.
+When the you-know-what hits the fan, you’ll be glad you own this particular low-cost ETF.
+It has an expense ratio of just 0.1%.

 It seems the “keep it simple” rule holds true, and Warren Buffett is the No. 1 follower.